cournape/Bento/README.rst

     toymaker convert

 If successfull, it will write a file toysetup.info.
 If it fails, convert.log should contain useful information.
+If the conversion fails, please report a bug on the `issue-tracker`_, but keep in mind that complex packages cannot be fully converted, especially if they rely on complex distutils extensions.

 From scratch
 ~~~~~~~~~~~~